 Nice topic: When used correctly, social networks such as Xing and LinkedIn offer enormous opportunities for career planning.
 To the mandatory job seekers need a meaningful, professional photo and an equally meaningful, clear profile.
 It also happens to me again and again that people prefer to find out about the most important facts at a glance in my Xing or LinkedIn profile than in the blog.

-While Facebook, Twitter or Instagram are perceived more as hobby networks, the demands are what profile design, photos, but also other things Appear e.g. in discussion groups, in businessnetworks clear higher.
+while facebook, Twitter or Instagram are perceived more as hobby networks, the demands are what profile design, photos, but also other things Appear e.g. in discussion groups, in businessnetworks clear higher.

-The real problem of job advertisements
+The real problem with job advertisements

 Would Shackleton have a spongy message after today Pattern formulated, Haitzer concludes, but would have for sure also a lot of unsuitable ones Candidates advertised - and Sir Ernest Shackleton would have time and Money wasted in recruitment or even den Success endangered during his expedition.